Drunken Monkey (film)

-Drunken Monkey is a 2003 Hong Kong martial arts film directed by and starring Lau Kar-leung.
-It was the first kung fu film released by the Shaw Brothers Studio in two decades.
-This was the final film Kar-leung directed before dying on June 25, 2013.
+Drunken Monkey is a 2003 Hong Kong martial arts comedy film starring and directed by Lau Kar-leung in his last film directorial effort before his death on 25 June 2013.
+The film co-stars Wu Jing, Lau Wing-kina, and Shannon Yao.
+It was the first kung fu film released by the Shaw Brothers Studio in over 2 decades as well as the first Shaw Brothers movie to be released in the 21st century.